daniel-k-05/Shift-register-controlled-LED/README.md

 Next up is the code.
-It has a few flaws, but is constantly wokrked on.
+It has a few flaws, but is constantly worked on.